midknight41/map-factory/README.md

 ```
 #### Working with arrays of arrays

-When working with arrays of arrays, **map-factory** tries figure out what array shape is appropriate and will automatically flatten arrays when appropriate.
+When working with arrays of arrays, **map-factory** tries to figure out what array shape is appropriate and will automatically flatten arrays when appropriate.

 When attempting to flatten 3 or more levels of nesting it becomes impossible to predict the desired outcome as more than one outcome can be considered correct.

-By default, flattening will be applied at the deepest level.
+By default, flattening will be applied at the deepest level of the arrays structure.
 For example:

 ```js
 const src = {